luizcarloskazuyukifukaya/WasabiBillingAPI/README.md

 # WasabiBillingAPI
-Sample of API code for accessing Wasabi Billing information
+Sample of API code for accessing Wasabi Billing information.
+The billing information can be retrieved in two forms, on the account level or per bucket level.
+The target account is the one with the access key and secret key provided.
+When calling the Billing API, you are required to provide the access key and the secret key for authentication so you get the response successfully.
+The target account will be the account associated with the access key provided.

 ## Quick Start
 ### Setup